Mutual obligation requirements

 Employment services providers

 If you need to connect to a provider, they’ll contact you to book your first appointment with them.
 You must attend this and all future appointments.
-You can do this online, over the phone or in person when safe to do so.

 - referrals to other services